rosali920/neuropointillist/04_testretest_opendata_tutorial.md

 ### Create a shared mask

 Even though participants' brains have been coregistered to standard space, their masks are slightly different.
-We want a common mask that will have voxel data for all subs.
+We will create a common mask that will have voxel data for all subs using nb_createmask.

-Run nb_createmasks.py to create this common mask - more details after check w/ Emily's version
+nb_createmask takes the folder containing your masks (and only your masks) as input.
+From the neuropointillist/example.testretest folder:

+`nb_createmask "./indiv_masks/"`

+This will create a common mask called "group_min_mask" in your example.testretest folder.

 ### Inspect the setfilenames files